Do you have a tween or teen living in your home? If not, maybe you are parenting little ones who will soon become one…

 I am sharing an incredible resource with you that will be an enormous help in caring for, guiding, and ultimately raising your child through the long and winding journey into adulthood.

-The foundation in which they outline their parenting strategies is based on the well known Bible verses from Corinthians 13: 4-8a.
-If you are not familiar with these Divine words, take a look:
+The foundation in which they outline their parenting strategies is based on the well known Bible verses from 1 Corinthians 13.
+If you are not familiar God’s words about love, specifically verses 4-8, take a look:

 Love is patient

 Ah… Such a powerful testimony to love, yes?

 Becky and Lori examine each one of these poignant truths through parenting a child, and in so doing, they take a close look at our parenting in love around some tough issues that will present themselves through the years.
 This book dives deeply into specific examples around common behaviors and difficulties that will arise as our kids grow.
 They cover EVERYTHING, from attitudes to anger, family priorities to family rules, and a variety of parenting styles that best communicate LOVE to our children through it all.
 That’s truly what we want to do as parents, and yet there are so many stumbling blocks along the way.